milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-by-product.md

 Ever wonder how Lenses swap your face with a friend’s or give you puppy dog ears?

-Some of the magic behind Lenses is due to “object recognition.”
-Object recognition is an algorithm designed to help a computer generally understand what objects are in an image.
+Some of the magic behind Lenses is due to “object detection.”
+Object detection is an algorithm designed to help a computer generally understand what objects are in an image.
 In this case, it lets us know that a nose is a nose or an eye is an eye.

-But, object recognition isn’t the same as facial recognition.
-While Lenses can tell what is or isn’t a face, they don’t recognize specific faces!
+But, object detection isn’t the same as facial identification.
+While Lenses can tell what is or isn’t a face, they don’t identify specific faces!

 How to Use Lenses